 Any plans for current or near-future projects?

 Absolutely.
-I have plans to explore the complete international modern history (and their subtexts) of function-first military clothing as it relates to the fine tailoring of mens formal suits and research and develop ways that the two can be woven together.
+I launched the online WCS Art and Design Gallery as a platform for my text-based wearables in 2020.
+And I have plans to explore the complete international modern history (and their subtexts) of function-first military clothing as it relates to the fine tailoring of mens formal suits and research and develop ways that the two can be woven together.
 Pun not necessarily not intended.
 I have a hunch that if the two are really examined, each for what they do best, then I will be able to find a way to borrow ideas from each philosophy and meld them into beautifully practical, poetically durable, handsomely utilitarian garments.
 These designs will be the first fully original garments I will have had constructed from scratch.
 The prototypes I might consider building from existing items, though.. for the sake of being able to rapidly experiment with different textiles, design combinations and features, if nothing else.

 Sounds like you’re shooting for a new horizon of Classic.

 Uhhh, yeah… that’s exactly what I’m doing.
 Hahaha!
 I like that… the New Horizon.
 I just might use that.
 I can’t honestly say that’s what I am aiming for conceptually.
 Even though I’ve had a near lifetime interest in clothing design, I am still very much an outsider as far as the number of designs conceived versus the number of designs actualized.